 - Advancement of health information research and evidence-based practice

-- Community and collaboration within and outside the profession
+- An open, inclusive, and collaborative environment within and outside the profession

 - Irreproachable ethical standards (Code of Ethics for Health Sciences Librarians)